-After quality control, the White Europeans in UKBB and participants in PEGS shared a total of 8,331,313 SNPs with working MAF > 0.1 in the former (we did not enforce MAF threshold in PEGS).
-Again, we scored each SNP by the number of 2-way GxE p-values went below a series of p-value cut-offs (i.e., up to 728) and the overall sum of negative p-values, then regressed the scores on the rankings according to GWAS, DLM, VLA, LVT and DRM.
-We also provide exact values of the GxE external enrichment coefficients and standard error in supplement table s3b.
+After quality control, the selection and discovery populations shared 8,331,313 SNPs with a working MAF > 0.1 in the UKBB selection population (we did not enforce an MAF threshold in PEGS).
+We scored SNPs by the number of two-way GxE p-values below a series of p-value cut-offs (i.e., up to 728) and the overall sum of negative p-values and then regressed the scores on the rankings according to each test.
+The supplement provides coefficient and standard errors.

-Figure 4c and 4d shows the external GxE enrichment coefficients (with standard errors).
-For BMI, SNPs ranked by VLA had the best chance of detecting highly significant GxE (p-value < 5e-7, …, 5e-9), and the second-best chance of detecting overall GXE (3.82, se=0.34) in PEGS.
-Interestingly, DRM, being by far the most conservative statistics for BMI (see the Manhattan plot in Figure 3a), gave the best overall enrichment (4.64, se=0.35) in PEGS.
-For T2D, only VLA enriched the detection of medium-to-highly significant GxE with p-values < 5e-6, …, 5e-9, and the overall GxE (0.89, se=0.34) in PEGS, while other tests showed negative coefficients (i.e., depletion) without exception.
-We notice, again, the coefficients of DLM closely follows the GWAS, and to a lesser degree, DRM as well, reflecting the fact that slope-based variance loci test tends to be redundant for binary phenotypes.
+For BMI, SNPs ranked by VLA had the best chance of detecting highly significant GxE (p-value < 5e-7, …, 5e-9), and the second-best chance of detecting overall GXEs (3.82, se=0.34) in PEGS (Figures 4c and 4d).
+Interestingly, while DRM had by far the most conservative statistics for BMI (see Figure 3a), it resulted in the best overall enrichment (4.64, se=0.35) in the discovery cohort.
+For T2D, only VLA enriched the detection of medium-to-highly significant GxE with p-values < 5e-6, …, 5e-9 and overall GxEs (0.89, se=0.34) in the discovery cohort, while other tests showed negative coefficients (i.e., depletion) without exception.
+Again, the coefficients of DLM closely followed those GWAS and, to a lesser degree, DRM, reflecting the redundancy of the slope-based variance loci test for binary phenotypes.

-Comparing the GxE enrichment (Figure 4 a-d, Table s3a, s3bb) with the variance loci test statistics (Figure 3, Table s3), DRM and VLA did not produce as much significant loci as others yet gave the highest boost to GxE detection for BMI and T2D, respectively.
-It seems, while a Manhattan plot (Figure 3) highlighting the strongest signals, it does not reveal how different statistics ranked the bulk of loci differently.
-It seems two strategies should be considered when picking candidate SNPs, by a pre-defined p-value (or false discovery rate, FDR) cut-off, and SNPs ranked forward even if they did not necessarily pass the said threshold.

 Functional enrichment analysis

-We are also interested in the enrichment from a functional perspective, that is, what kind of SNPs (i.e., exonic, intronic, intergenic, etc.) were overrepresented among the significant loci of a statistical test.
+We also examined enrichment from a functional perspective, that is, which classes of SNPs were overrepresented among the significant loci identified by each test.